MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Configuring a Controller
 ------------------------
+.. todo:: Reference the new flexrayusbinterface!

-The MYODE interface to a muscle provides a controller configuration method, namely ``void setControllerParams(const comsControllerMode controlMode, control_Parameters_t controlParameters)``.
+The flexrayusbinterface interface to a muscle provides a controller configuration method, namely ``void setControllerParams(const comsControllerMode controlMode, control_Parameters_t controlParameters)``.
 The control mode is implemented as an enumeration the valid modes of which are: